Pingus

 About Pingus

 Pingus is listed in Ribera del Duero, with Peter Sisseck as chef/owner and a smart casual dress code.
-The verified recognition for the venue is Pearl 4 Star Prestige (2025).
-Beyond those essentials, confirmed public-facing details are limited, so plan around the facts that are known rather than assuming a specific menu, visit format, price, schedule, or hospitality setup.
+The venue’s recognition is Pearl 4 Star Prestige (2025).
+Beyond those essentials, details are limited, so plan around the facts that are known rather than assuming a specific menu, visit format, price, schedule, or hospitality setup.

 The safest way to frame Pingus is as one stop to consider within a wider Ribera del Duero plan.
 If you are comparing notable names in the region, look at Abadía Retuerta, Arzuaga Navarro, Emilio Moro, Tinto Pesquera (Alejandro Fernández), and Vega Sicilia as natural points of reference, while confirming current arrangements directly with each venue before building an itinerary.